grimerssy/go-template/deploy/README.md

 # `/deploy`

-Deployment files of the project
+Deployment files of the project. <br>

-e.g. Docker, k8s or Terraform support
+(e.g. Docker, k8s or Terraform support).